-The City filed a "material event notice", as required by full disclosure and requirements of the bond issue, on December 3, 2013.
-The filing was to post the audited City of The Dalles Comprehensive Annual Financial Statement (CAFR), which includes the Columbia Gateway Urban Renewal Agency as a blended component.
+The City filed continuing disclosures, as required by full disclosure and requirements of the bond issue during FY15/16.
+The filings were to post the adopted budget and audited City of The Dalles Comprehensive Annual Financial Statement (CAFR), which includes the Columbia Gateway Urban Renewal Agency as a blended component.